timm/shortr/etc/src/docs/num.md

 Note the last line of `merges`: if anything merged, then loop again looking for other merges.
 Else, time to finish up (expand the bins to cover all gaps across the number line).
 FYI, to see what happens when this code calls `merged`, goto [BIN](bin.md).

-Note that this is defined here (and not in the BIN class) since the `merges` of several BINs is different for NUMs and SYMs (in SYMs, we can't merge anything so `merges` just returns the original list, unchanged).
+Q: why is this defined here (and not in the BIN class)?
+A: The `merges` of several
+BINs is different for NUMs and SYMs (in SYMs, we can't merge anything so `merges` just returns the original list, unchanged).